billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

                        EER = Ti/Pw [Mbit/s/W]

-Where Ti is weighted throughput between wide area network (WAN) and local area network (LAN) ports in the ingress direction, Pw is weighted power (energy consumption rate), the formula is defined in {{L.1310}}.
+Where Ti is NDR throughput between wide area network (WAN) and local area network (LAN) ports in the ingress direction, Pw is the average power during Full load, Idle load and Low power, the formula is defined in {{L.1310}}.

-                      Ti = 0.35T_idle+0.5*T_lowpower+0.15*T_maximum
+                      Ti = 0.35T_idle+0.5T_lowpower+0.15T_maximum
                       Pw = 0.35P_idle+0.5P_lowpower+0.15P_maximum

 where:

-* (0.35,0.5,0.15) is the relative weight at different usage percentage.
+* (0.35,0.5,0.15) is the relative weight at different usage mode.

-* 'P_idle'/'P_lowpower'/'P_maximum' is the power at different usage percentage.
+* 'P_idle'/'P_lowpower'/'P_maximum' is the average power at different usage mode.

-* 'T_idle'/'T_lowpower'/'T_maximum' is the throughput at different usage percentage.
+* 'T_idle'/'T_lowpower'/'T_maximum' is NDR throughput at different usage mode.

 ## Metric for Power Equipment